What is a Payroll Budget Assumption Input Form?

 You can find hundreds of additional examples here.

 Who Uses This Type of Annual budget Template?

 The typical users of this type of annual budget template are: Human Resources (HR) and budget managers.

-Progressive Financial Planning & Analysis (FP&A) and HR Departments sometimes use several different Payroll Budget Assumptions, along with detailed payroll forms and other annual budget templates and other management and control tools.
+Progressive Financial Planning & Analysis (FP&A) and HR Departments sometimes use several different Payroll Budget Assumptions, along with detailed payroll forms, as well as, other annual budget templates and management and control tools.